-In 2021/22 the policy will support devices, diagnostics or digital products that:
+The policy supports devices, diagnostics or digital products that:

-- are effective: demonstrated through positive NICE guidance;
+- are effective and improve patient outcomes: demonstrated through positive NICE guidance;

-- are cost-saving in-year: NICE modelling demonstrates a net saving in the first 12 months of implementing the technology;
+- are cost-saving within three years: NICE modelling demonstrates a net saving within three years of implementing the technology;

 - are affordable to the NHS: the budget impact should not exceed £20 million, in any of the first three years.